-The ReCiPe method was developed in 2008 by RIVM in collaboration with Radboud University Nijmegen, Center of Environmental Sciences (CML, Leiden University) and Pré Consultants.
+The ReCiPe method was developed in 2008 by RIVMNational Institute for Public Health and the Environment in collaboration with Radboud University Nijmegen, Center of Environmental Sciences (CML, Leiden University) and Pré Consultants.
 Now the first major update of the model is available.
 In this new version the environmental assessment is up to date with the current scientific knowledge and more elaborate and exact in details.

 With a life cycle analysis (LCA) the impact on the environment of the production of a product is determined.
 The analysis covers all the stages that are necessary to produce and use a product, from the extraction of the necessary raw materials to the processing of waste.
 Life cycle impact models (LCIA) are used within LCA to determine the environmental impact.
 ReCiPe is an example of such an LCIA.